Voidronox/LegendSmith/README.md

 # **Upcoming!
 (Planned for next release)**
 - Shardsong (Custom)
-- Staff of Voided Divination (Custom)
 - Naginata of Voided Divination (Custom)
 - Greataxe of Voided Divination (Custom)
-- Custom Animations when holding custom weapons (Maybe it may not work)
 - Bedrock Port?
 (Would be additional weapons instead of renamed weapons)

 # **Dependencies**